 Swag's Jazzfest FAQ - Airport Transportation

-To get from Louis Armstrong New Orleans International Airport (MSY) into the city, you have a few options.
-They are listed here in decreasing order of both cost and convenience:
+To get from Louis Armstrong New Orleans International Airport (MSY) into the city, you have several options.
+They are listed here in decreasing order of both cost and convenience.

 Taxi

-Fare for a cab to the Quarter or Downtown from the airport is a flat rate $28 for 1 or 2 people, or $12 per person for 3 or more; plus a $2 fuel surcharge per trip (not per passenger).
-Plus tip.
-It should take 20-25 minutes.
+Fare for a cab to the Quarter or Downtown from the airport is a flat rate $36 for 1 or 2 people, or $15 per person for 3 or more, plus tip.
+Without traffic delays, the ride should take 20-25 minutes.

 This airport flat rate applies to or from anywhere in the City of New Orleans, except New Orleans East (east of Elysian Fields) or the West Bank.